-Overarching Need Decrease the percentage of faculty missing 6 or more days by 3% (from 36% to 34%) GOAL 20% or below
+Overarching Need Decrease the percentage of faculty missing 6 or more days by 3% (from 23% for SY 22/23) Huge improvement from 34% to 23% GOAL 20% or below

 How severe is the need?
-High
+Low

-Is the need trending better or Worse
+Is the need trending better or Better

 worse over time?

 Can Root Causes be Identified?
 Yes

 Priority Order 3